Lossani/musicologo-bot/README.md

 - **/play** - Play audio from YouTube URL or search query
   - Supports YouTube URLs with timestamps (e.g., `?t=90` will start at 1:30)
+- **/search** - Search YouTube and select from top 10 results
+  - Example: `/search mix pop`
+  - Reply with a number (1-10) to select and play a song
 - **/pause** - Pause current playback
 - **/resume** - Resume paused playback
 - **/skip** - Skip to the next song in queue